Carmen DeSousa: I had to stop writing when I broke down over a character dying, and I’m the psycho who killed him.

 Until next time, happy reading and imagining!

-If you would like to read a little more about what I write, follow the links below to download one of my FREE bestsellers.
-I also have two $0.99 deals this week only!
-My stories are available in print, eBook, and audio formats at your favorite retailer.
+If you would like to read a little more about what Carmen writes, follow the links below to download one of her bestsellers.

 For more posts on writing, publishing, and first-hand news on new releases and specials on all our authors, join our list here!